majedelhelou/BUIFD/README.md

 # BUIFD

-This repository contains the neeeded files to reproduce the denoising results with the pretrained networks, and to retrain and test any of the models, of the paper:
+This repository contains the neeeded files to reproduce the denoising results with the pretrained networks, and to retrain and test any of the models, of the (TIP 2020) paper:

 **[Blind Universal Bayesian Image Denoising with Gaussian Noise Level Learning](https://arxiv.org/abs/1907.03029)**

 Contact author: [Majed El Helou](http://majedelhelou.github.io)

-****
-The PyTorch implementation is based on that of the paper *Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising*.
-The repository of that implementation can be found [*on this link*](https://github.com/SaoYan/DnCNN-PyTorch).
-****

 ### 1. Dependencies
 * [PyTorch](http://pytorch.org/)